 * * *

-* While the marketplace uses Federal Poverty Level totals for the year in which open enrollment occurs (2019 for 2020), Medicaid uses current-year numbers (2020) at present.
+* While the marketplace uses Federal Poverty Level totals for the year in which open enrollment occurs (2020 for 2021 coverage), Medicaid uses current-year numbers (2021 at present).

 ** Thanks to John Graves for highlighting this point.